 - Click Select to search for and select a domain account.

 Type a search string to locate the appropriate account.

 Select the account in the list of results, then click Add.

 Leave Enable management of this application password unselected to continue using the discovered service account.

-You can select Enable management of this application password if you want the password for the service account to be managed by the Zero Trust Privileged Access Service.
+You can select Enable management of this application password if you want the password for the service account to be managed by the Privileged Access Service.
 However, this option requires you to create a multiplexed account to replace the service account that was discovered.